The flow of arguments of the Vedanta-sutra

 “Lord Rudra is the Supreme.
 He has no rival.”
 (3.2)

-"Lord Śiva, who is known as Rudra, is the omniscient ruler of the universe.
+“Lord Śiva, who is known as Rudra, is the omniscient ruler of the universe.
 He is the father of all the demigods.
-He gives the demigods all their powers and opulences."
+He gives the demigods all their powers and opulences.
+He is greater than all.”
 (3.4)

-"When the final darkness comes and there is no longer day or night, when there is no longer being and non-being, then only Lord Śiva exists."
+“When the final darkness comes and there is no longer light or darkness, when there is no longer being and non-being, then only Lord Śiva exists.”
 (4.18)

-Other passages mention pradhāna or even jīva as the supreme:
+Other passages mention the pradhāna or even jīva as the supreme:

-"From the jīva, all the elements of this world have come.
-In the jīva, they rest without moving, and they finally merge into the jīva.
-Nothing else is the cause of this world."
+“From the jīva all beings arise.
+By the jīva they are supported, and into the jīva they find dissolution.
+Nothing else is the cause of this world.”

 In all these references, the usage of the words haraḥ, rudra, śiva, pradhānā, and jīvā makes it unequivocal that the passages in fact define the supreme cause using these terms.
 How can such passages be understood?